AWegnerGitHub/awegnergithub.github.io-content/2022_11_17_relaunch_personal_site.md

 of that to get a better idea of what's on the site.
 I have a few more I want to implement too, but this gets me beyond parity with my old theme.

 I've also made sure that canonical links are included in my articles.
 I have a couple that Google sees as duplicates due to UTM tags I stuck on links a while ago.
-Having cononical links in place should resolve some annoying errors and warnings I see in my search console.
+Having canonical links in place should resolve some annoying errors and warnings I see in my search console.

 ## Goals of the update